-- (a) A person may not engage in shorthand reporting in this State or be appointed as an official court reporter or deputy court reporter unless that person is certified as a shorthand reporter or a provisional court reporter\by the Supreme Court of Texas. - (1) A certification must be for one or more of the following methods of shorthand reporting: - (A) written shorthand; - (B) machine shorthand; - (C) oral stenography; or - (D) any other method of shorthand reporting authorized by the Supreme Court. - (2) A person may not assume or use the title or designation "court recorder," "court reporter," or "shorthand reporter," or any abbreviation, title, designation, words, letters, sign, card, or device tending to indicate that the person is a court reporter or shorthand reporter, unless the person is certified as a shorthand reporter or a provisional court reporter by the Supreme Court of Texas.
+- (a) A person may not engage in shorthand reporting in this State or be appointed as an official court reporter or deputy court reporter unless that person is certified as a shorthand reporter or a provisional court reporter by the Supreme Court of Texas. - (1) A certification must be for one or more of the following methods of shorthand reporting: - (A) written shorthand; - (B) machine shorthand; - (C) oral stenography; or - (D) any other method of shorthand reporting authorized by the Supreme Court. - (2) A person may not assume or use the title or designation "court recorder," "court reporter," or "shorthand reporter," or any abbreviation, title, designation, words, letters, sign, card, or device tending to indicate that the person is a court reporter or shorthand reporter, unless the person is certified as a shorthand reporter or a provisional court reporter by the Supreme Court of Texas.
 Nothing in this rule must be construed to either sanction or prohibit the use of electronic court recording equipment operated by a noncertified court reporter pursuant and according to rules adopted or approved by the Supreme Court of Texas. - (b) A court reporting firm and its affiliate offices must register with the Commission.
-Unless a firm and its affiliate offices are registered with the Commission, the firm must not: - (1) use the title or designation "court recording firm," "court reporting firm," or "shorthand reporting firm" or any abbreviation, title, designation, words, letters, sign, card, or device tending to indicate that the firm is a court reporting firm or shorthand reporting firm; or - (2) offer services as a court reporting firm or shorthand reporting firm.
+Unless a firm and its affiliate offices are registered with the Commission, the firm must not:

-- (c) These rules do not apply to: - (1) a party to the litigation involved, the party's attorney, or a full-time employee of either; or - (2) court reporting services performed outside of this State by a shorthand reporter who is not certified in this State for use in a court proceeding in this State, provided that the work resulting from those services is produced and billed wholly outside of this State. - (d) Subject to the requirements of Rule 6.4(d) and (e), nothing in these rules should be construed to prohibit the employment of a noncertified shorthand reporter until a certified shorthand reporter is available in the judicial district where services of a shorthand reporter are desired. - (e) To qualify for certification, a person must: - (1) satisfy the requirements of Section 3.0 of these rules; - (2) pass an examination as required by the Commission in one or more of the methods of shorthand reporting authorized by Rule 6.2(a)(l); and - (3) be a high school graduate or possess the GED equivalent. - (f) To take an examination, an applicant for certification must file the required forms and pay the required fees according to the deadlines established by the Commission. - (g) Each examination will be given in two parts to be designated Part A and Part B. - (1) Part A component. - (A) Part A will be composed of five minutes of two-voice dictation of questions and answers given at 225 words per minute, five minutes of dictation of a jury charge given at 200 words per minute, and five minutes of dictation of selected literary material given at 180 words per minute. - (B) Each applicant must personally take down the test and must reduce the takedown to writing. - (C) The minimum passing grade on each section of Part A is 95% accuracy.
-An error will be charged for: - (i) each wrong word; - (ii) each omitted word; - (iii) each added word not dictated;
+- (1) use the title or designation "court recording firm," "court reporting firm," or "shorthand reporting firm" or any abbreviation, title, designation, words, letters, sign, card, or device tending to indicate that the firm is a court reporting firm or shorthand reporting firm; or - (2) offer services as a court reporting firm or shorthand reporting firm. - (c) These rules do not apply to: - (1) a party to the litigation involved, the party's attorney, or a full-time employee of either; or - (2) court reporting services performed outside of this State by a shorthand reporter who is not certified in this State for use in a court proceeding in this State, provided that the work resulting from those services is produced and billed wholly outside of this State. - (d) Subject to the requirements of Rule 6.4(d) and (e), nothing in these rules should be construed to prohibit the employment of a noncertified shorthand reporter until a certified shorthand reporter is available in the judicial district where services of a shorthand reporter are desired. - (e) To qualify for certification, a person must: - (1) satisfy the requirements of Section 3.0 of these rules; - (2) pass an examination as required by the Commission in one or more of the methods of shorthand reporting authorized by Rule 6.2(a)(1); and - (3) be a high school graduate or possess the GED equivalent. - (f) To take an examination, an applicant for certification must file the required forms and pay the required fees according to the deadlines established by the Commission. - (g) Each examination will be given in two parts to be designated Part A and Part B. - (1) Part A component. - (A) Part A will be composed of five minutes of two-voice dictation of questions and answers given at 225 words per minute, five minutes of dictation of a jury charge given at 200 words per minute, and five minutes of dictation of selected literary material given at 180 words per minute.